joeax/LearnAI-DesigningandArchitectingIntelligentAgents/04-architectures/1_session.md

 You can read more about handling unexpected interruptions [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-handle-user-interrupt?view=azure-bot-service-4.0#handle-unexpected-interruptions).

 ### Section 2.8: Authentication
-Recent updates to Azure Bot Service makes it easier to develop a bot that authenticates users to various identity providers such as Azure AD, GitHub, and more.
+Recent updates to Azure Bot Service make it [easier to develop a bot that authenticates users to various identity providers such as Azure AD, GitHub, and more](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=csharp).
 These updates also take steps towards an improved user experience by eliminating the magic code verification for some clients.

 Prior to these updates,  your bot needed to include OAuth controllers and login links, store the target client IDs and secrets, and perform user token management.

 Now, bot developers no longer need to host OAuth controllers or manage the token lifecycle, as all of this can now be done by the Azure Bot Service.
 From within the Azure Portal, you can add, delete, and configure connection settings to various OAuth identity providers (there is support for AAD v1, AAD v2, GitHub, and others).

-You can read more, access samples, and follow tutorials [from here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-tutorial-authentication?view=azure-bot-service-3.0).
+If you want to get into the code, we recommend checking out these samples for bot authentication with the [V3 SDK](https://github.com/MicrosoftDX/botauth) and [V4 SDK](https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/18.bot-authentication).
+There's even a sample for [authenticating with Microsoft Graph](https://github.com/Microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/24.bot-authentication-msgraph).

 ## Section 3: Bot Framework v4 SDK